tombye/trexit/_posts/2017-10-09-two-days-to-santiago.markdown

 ## Eucalyptus and oak trees

-We walked through forests of eucalyptus and oak trees for a lot of the day.
+We walked through forests of eucalyptus, pine and oak trees for a lot of the day.

 They smelt and looked amazing.

 ![Tom walking through a forest of eucalyptus and oak trees](https://github.com/tombye/trexit/raw/gh-pages/assets/images/tom-walking-in-eucalyptus-and-oak-forest.jpg)

 ![The path through the forest of eucalyptus and oak trees](https://github.com/tombye/trexit/raw/gh-pages/assets/images/path-through-eucalyptus-and-oak-forest.jpg)

+Tom said it was like walking past Lush.
+City kid.

 ## Not long now